 We know that CBD can help calm a busy mind, balance the endocannabinoid system, achieve restfulness and focused alertness, and even help hardworking muscles feel better after a workout.
 And ongoing research is helping to shed light on even more potential uses and benefits of this little molecular bundle of love from hemp.

-Tilray (our parent company here at Manitoba Harvest) is currently spearheading half a dozen clinical trials looking at the potential of CBD and other cannabinoids to help with everything from anxiety and PTSD to pediatric epilepsy, substance abuse and Alzheimer’s disease.
+Tilray (our parent company here at Manitoba Harvest) is currently spearheading several clinical trials to evaluate the interaction of CBD with the human body.

 Looking ahead to the future, we see so many reasons to be hopeful and optimistic about how hemp and humans can continue to work together synergistically to make our world a better place.
 As amazing as the plant’s potential is for supporting human health, it also holds great promise in helping us solve some of the biggest environmental challenges facing us today.